Electromagnetic spectrum: X-rays

 After UV come X-rays, which, like the upper ranges of UV are also ionizing.
 However, due to their higher energies, X-rays can also interact with matter by means of the Compton effect.
 Hard X-rays have shorter wavelengths than soft X-rays and as they can pass through many substances with little absorption, they can be used to 'see through' objects with 'thicknesses' less than that equivalent to a few meters of water.
 One notable use is diagnostic X-ray imaging in medicine (a process known as radiography).
 X-rays are useful as probes in high-energy physics.
 In astronomy, the accretion disks around neutron stars and black holes emit X-rays, enabling studies of these phenomena.
 X-rays are also emitted by stellar corona and are strongly emitted by some types of nebulae.
 However, X-ray telescopes must be placed outside the Earth's atmosphere to see astronomical X-rays, since the great depth of the atmosphere of Earth is opaque to X-rays (with areal density of 1000 g/cm^{2}), equivalent to 10 meters thickness of water.
 This is an amount sufficient to block almost all astronomical X-rays (and also astronomical gamma rays—see below).

 Gamma rays

-After hard X-rays come gamma rays, which were discovered by Paul Ulrich Villard in 1900.
+After hard X-rays come gamma rays, discovered by Paul Ulrich Villard in 1900.
 These are the most energetic photons, having no defined lower limit to their wavelength.
 In astronomy they are valuable for studying high-energy objects or regions, however as with X-rays this can only be done with telescopes outside the Earth's atmosphere.
 Gamma rays are used experimentally by physicists for their penetrating ability and are produced by a number of radioisotopes.
 They are used for irradiation of foods and seeds for sterilization, and in medicine they are occasionally used in radiation cancer therapy.
 More commonly, gamma rays are used for diagnostic imaging in nuclear medicine, an example being PET scans.
 The wavelength of gamma rays can be measured with high accuracy through the effects of Compton scattering.